Robotic-Decision-Making-Lab/ardusub_driver/ardusub_manager/README.md

 # ardusub_manager

-The ArduSub manager provides a high-level interface for some common pieces of functionality that are used by marine vehicles, including:
+ardusub_manager provides a high-level interface for some common pieces of functionality that are used by marine vehicles, including:

 * Setting the message intervals for MAVLINK messages